 Museum of Bardo: very large mosaic found in the area of ancient Utica and portraying Poseidon (Neptune) and Amphitrite, his wife

 Eventually the site of ancient Utica was located some eight miles from the coastline, but the excavations which were carried out during the XIXth century were mainly focussed on finding statues, mosaics, jewels, coins, etc. which could be displayed at European museums.
 In 1881 an exhibition of such findings opened at the Louvre Museum in Paris and in 1885 the exhibits were permanently acquired by the museum (although most of them are not on display today).
-Other mosaics and works of art were acquired by the British Museum (sea a mosaic portraying many animals - it opens in another window).

 Museum of Bardo: detail of the previous mosaic